-Bear in mind that, concerning email security, no matter who you select as the primary or secondary (CC'd) recipients of your email, always assume that it may be forwarded on to other people, including those you might not want to see it.
-Just because you've selected recipients doesn't necessarily make your email a private channel.
+Also keep email security in mind.
+No matter who you select as the recipients of your email, always know that it could be forwarded on to other people, including those you might not want to see it.
+Just because you've selected the original recipients doesn't mean that you are using a private channel.
 You have no control over whether the recipients forward it on to others, what the server administrators do with it (legally or not), or if your account or the server is hacked.
 If your email contains any legally sensitive content, it can even be retrieved from the server storing it with a warrant from law enforcement.
 A good rule of thumb is to never send an email that you would be embarrassed by if it were read by your boss, your family, or a jury.
 No technical barriers prevent it from falling into their hands.

-6.1.5: Message Opening
+6.1.5: Organizing Your Message